Chevy Bolt Recall: Lemon Law Provides Solutions for Chevy Bolt Owners

 - Park outside after charging and at night.

-A software update announced in December 2021 which automatically sets the Bolt battery charging capacity to 80% allows Bolt owners to deplete their battery and park indoors, according to Chevy, however this is a temporary solution and the battery should still be replaced.
+A software update announced in December 2021, which automatically sets the Bolt battery charging capacity to 80%, allows Bolt owners to deplete their battery and park indoors, according to Chevy.
+However this is a temporary solution and the battery should still be replaced.

-The current recall is supposed to completely eliminate any fire risk in the Chevy Bolt.
+The current Chevy Bolt recall is supposed to completely eliminate any fire risk in the Chevy Bolt.
 Chevy identified the defect in the Bolt battery and placed the blame squarely on the battery manufacturer, LG.
 The fire risk occurs as a result of two different manufacturing defects – a torn anode tabe and a folded separator.
 Replacing the defective battery with a new battery should correct the problem.